d-fine/Dataland/.github/pull_request_template.md

 `<Description here>`
 ## Things to do during Peer Review
 Please check all boxes before the Pull Request is merged.
 In case you skip a box, describe in the PRs description (that means: here) why the check is skipped.
-- [ ] The code as been manually inspected
+- [ ] The code has been manually inspected
 - [ ] The new feature was observed "in running software"
 - [ ] The DoD was checked for completeness
 - [ ] The PR actually implements what is described in the JIRA-Issue